JunoLab/Juno.jl/README.md

 * Take advantage of frontend features (like showing progress metres or asking for user input) with appropriate fallbacks in other environments

 All while having only a small, pure Julia dependency (this package) as opposed to the entire Atom.jl tree.

-The code in the [`base` folder](src/base) shows what the package can do.
-Even fundamental types like arrays or `nothing` are rendered here; nothing is a special case, and anything they can do, you can do too.